How to Create a Simple Content Marketing Strategy That Actually Works in 2026

 Here’s how to make content feel lighter:

-Use templates.
-Stop starting from scratch—use Canva templates and caption prompts to save time.
+• Use templates.
+Stop starting from scratch, use reusable templates and caption prompts to save time.

 📌 Pro Tip: The less time you spend figuring out what to post, the more time you have to actually engage with your audience and grow your business.